 The femoral nerve is one of the largest nerves in the body.
 It begins in the pelvis and separates into several smaller branches (shown above).
 These nerve branches control the movements of various leg muscles.
 The femoral nerve itself mainly controls the thigh muscles for sensation and motor function.
 It is responsible for hip bending and knee extension.
 The femoral nerve also receives messages from the skin when there is pressure on the thigh or inner calf.

 The exact symptoms of peripheral neuropathy vary, depending on the exact location and the extent of the nerve damage.
-Caution should be taken if you suddenly develop considerable weakness in the leg, this would warrant urgently advice from your GP who may recommend attending A&E.
+Caution should be taken if you suddenly develop considerable weakness in the leg, this would warrant urgent advice from your GP who may recommend attending A&E.

 A patient with femoral neuropathy has pain that radiates into the anterior thigh and midcalf and is associated with weakness of the quadriceps muscle.
 This weakness can result in significant functional deficit, with the patient unable to extend the knee fully, which can allow the knee to buckle.
 A patient with femoral neuropathy also may experience weakness of the hip flexors, making walking up the stairs quite difficult.
 If you were unable to lift the thigh up at all or use your leg you should see immediate medical attention.
-If you develop unusual swelling in the leg, or if you leg is hot or red around the are of pain.
+If you develop unusual swelling in the leg, or if your leg is hot or red around the area of pain, you should seek assessment as soon as possible.

-Your Physio can provide you with a bespoke management and home exercise plan can be designed to mitigate symptoms and progressively return to your normal activities.
-Your Physiotherapist may use hands on treatment techniques to help alleviate your symptoms and will demonstrate and help your perform specific stretches and exercises which will yield positive changes in your symptoms and function.
+Your Physio can provide you with a bespoke home exercise plan designed to mitigate symptoms and help you to progressively return to your normal activities.
+Your Physiotherapist may use hands on treatment techniques to help alleviate your symptoms and will demonstrate and help you perform specific stretches and exercises which will yield positive changes in your symptoms and function.
 You will be provided with ongoing advice and support so that you can confidently manage your symptoms and prevent re-occurrence.